Business Processes and Business Logic

 Routing processes, which are based on the class EnsLib.MsgRouter.RoutingEngineOpens in a new tab or EnsLib.MsgRouter.VDocRoutingEngineOpens in a new tab.

 InterSystems IRIS provides a set of classes to route specific kinds of messages.
-The following books indicate the routing process to use for different kinds of messages:
+The following links indicate the routing process to use for different kinds of messages:

 -

 Custom business processes, which are based on the class Ens.BusinessProcessOpens in a new tab.
 Note that all the previously listed business process classes inherit from this class.
-In this case, it is necessary to use a supported IDE such as Studio to develop custom code.
+In this case, it is necessary to use a supported IDE to develop custom code.

 The EnsLib and Demo packages provide many examples.